Plan Ahead: Your Ticket to Gluten-Free Air Travel

 - Gluten-free nutrition bars

-If you make it to the airport without any gluten-free snacks, you should be able to buy some at an airport store.
+If you make it to the airport without any gluten-free flight snacks, you should be able to buy some at an airport store.
 But be prepared to pay higher prices.

 Find gluten-free restaurants before you go